danizheleva/demo-2t-GKE-CB/readme.md

 > *NOTE:* Having issues connecting the database to the application pod.
 Issue seems to be due to Cloud SQL proxy.
 > Application cannot build (as part of the Cloud Build step) as it cannot connect to the database.
+>
+> Error Seen in Cloud Build:
+>
+>``The Application Default Credentials are not available.
+They are available if running in Google Compute Engine.
+Otherwise, the environment variable GOOGLE_APPLICATION_CREDENTIALS must be defined pointing to a file defining the credentials.
+See https://developers.google.com/accounts/docs/application-default-credentials for more information.``

 This demo uses a postgreSQL database running on Cloud SQL which you have to deploy.
 Once the app starts, flyway will do the rest (create table + populate some data).